marcpinet/marcpinet/README.md

 💻 I really enjoy doing computer science stuff and learning everything related to science in general (math, physics, etc...).
 Every project I &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;do myself are often in English because I consider this as an opportunity to practice and improve myself in it.

 💾 I host my "projects" (yeah, call it whatever you like) on GitHub in order to compare myself through time (in the hope of seeing some &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;kind of evolution in the way I code).
 I don't poste everything I code, fortunately.
-I only post what I think would be useful for me to &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;improve in the future once I get better (and some school projects if it can help future students from the schools I went).
+I only post what I think would be useful for me to &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;improve in the future once I get better (and some school projects if it can help future students from the schools I went to).
 <br><br>

 ## 📭 Contact me :